 If you need to work with multiple PE installations within Continuous Delivery for PE, these friendly names help you to differentiate which installation's resources you're managing, so choose them carefully.

-Enter the web address you use to access the PE
+Enter the fully qualified domain name (FQDN) you use to access the PE console (such as

 dns_alt_namesentry in your

 token and enter the required information:

 For Basic authorization, enter the username and password for your "Continuous Delivery" user.
 Continuous Delivery for PE uses this information to generate an API token for you.
 The username and password are not saved.
 Optionally, change the token's lifetime by clicking Change.

 For API token, generate a PE access token for your "Continuous Delivery" user using

 puppet-accessor the RBAC v1 API, and paste it into the API token field.

 For instructions on generating an access token, see Token-based authentication.Tip: To avoid unintended service interruptions, create an access token with a multi-year lifespan.

 Continuous Delivery for PE uses the information you provide to look up the endpoints for PuppetDB, Code Manager, orchestrator, and node classifier, and to access the master SSL certificate generated during PE installation.
 Once your credentials are successfully added, click Edit credentials to view this information.

 Your PE instance is now integrated with Continuous Delivery for PE.